All images copyright Sue Kalab

 * Since 2011.
 Convenor, Birdlife Bunbury.
-Takes my art to another level working with birders, scientists and the community, bringing fresh ideas.
+This takes my art to another level working with birders, scientists and the community and brings fresh ideas.

 * Since 2006, area coordinator for Great Cocky Count with volunteers surveying Black Cockatoo movements.
-(I'm the Cocky Countess) I love painting the big black cockatoos, beloved birds of our forests but their numbers are crashing, along with the great forest trees.
+(I'm the Cocky Countess), and I love painting the big black cockatoos, beloved birds of our forests but their numbers are crashing, along with the great forest trees.